Price hikes will be limited despite cost pressures, Wetherspoon’s boss says

 The group ran 794 pubs at the end of the financial year, and plans to open 15 managed pubs and 15 franchised pubs in the year ahead.

-Wetherspoon’s chairman Sir Tim Martin said increases to national insurance contributions and wages was adding about £60 million to its yearly costs, while it was also facing an impact from energy costs and new packaging taxes.
+Sir Tim said increases to national insurance contributions and wages was adding about £60 million to the chain’s yearly costs, while it was also facing an impact from energy charges and new packaging taxes.

+Wetherspoon employed an average of nearly 42,100 staff across its pubs and head office over 2025.

 “Cost increases such as these will undoubtedly add to underlying inflation in the UK economy, although Wetherspoon, as always, will endeavour to keep price increases to a minimum,” he said.